Sudhiksha-17/financial-disclosure-risk-intelligence/README.md

 This section documents real problems encountered during development and the decisions made to address them.
-It exists because honest documentation of engineering tradeoffs is more valuable than a polished facade.
+It exists because honest documentation of engineering tradeoffs is more valuable for replication or for debugging in the future

 ---